 In this competition the priority for judgement is not on the dog, but on the child presenting the dog.
 This competition shall prepare children in a relaxed atmosphere for presenting dogs later on.
 The handling of the partner dog, harmony, appearance, the presentation itself, but also fairness and sportsmanship are judged.
 A division into various age classes is possible.
 If male dogs and bitches should be together in the ring, the male dogs should always go first.

 Once a year each nation can perform a National and European Winner Show.
 The following titles will be awarded per breed:

 7.4.
-Best of Breed and Best in Show or Best in Specialty Show
+Best of Breed, Best of Opposite Sex and Best in Show or Best in Specialty Show

 8. Applicable qualifications

 The awarding of applicable qualifications is at discretion of the judge.